ggerganov/llama.cpp/examples/server/themes/wild/README.md

-# LLaMA.cpp Server Wild Theme
+# JARVIS.cpp Server Wild Theme

 Simple tweaks to the UI.
 To use simply run server with `--path=themes/wild`